 Will wool provide protection against sunburn?

-Yes.
 Wool was created by Nature to protect sheep, and it does absorb the ultraviolet radiation that burns human skin.
 And wool absorbs all the UV wavelengths.
+(In summer heat, at least, I am guessing reflection would be nicer than absorption?)
 Synthetic fabrics tend not to absorb the wavelengths that are most dangerous, and so the makers of synthetics use more synthetic treatments to boost the UPF (Ultraviolet Protection Factor).
 Wool naturally has a UPF of 30 or higher.
 I am guessing our Fabrics have a higher UPF because WeatherWool is woven more tightly than most, but that is just a guess.

 This is a complex subject, and it is important to remember that a high UPF does not necessarily confer the most important protection, because some UV wavelengths are more dangerous than others.